- slide 1 of 5

 Why Your Child Might Be Misdiagnosed

 Gifted children have many skills and abilities that are beyond that of the regular population.
-Ironically, it is those very skills and abilities that can cause them to be misdiagnosed.
+Ironically, those very skills and abilities cause them to be misdiagnosed.
 After all, most people are not as intense as some gifted children, who tend to question and express idealism.
 In addition, gifted children often have difficulty getting along with their peers because they are on a different intellectual level, which can lead to various problems.
 Identifying the misdiagnosis of gifted children can be essential in getting the services that can help those children learn effectively.

 - slide 2 of 5

 Attention Deficit Hyperactivity Disorder (ADHD)

 Because gifted children are often especially intense, emotionally sensitive, and physically active, they may be misdiagnosed with Attention Deficit Hyperactivity Disorder (ADHD).
 Although some gifted children do, in fact, struggle with ADHD, many do not.
 A good litmus test for whether your child truly exhibits signs of ADHD is whether her impulsive behaviors occur only in certain places, or at certain times of the day.
 For example, a gifted student may seem impulsive or inattentive at school, but calm and attentive in an after-school program she enjoys.
 This scenario probably rules out ADHD, and other contributing factors should be considered.